Classic-Mac/Classic-Mac.github.io/_posts/2025-01-07-removable-media.md

 ### Can I use a Zip drive with System 6 and/or as a boot disk?

 The short answer is "Yes."
-The longer, more in-depth, useful answer is "Yes, provided that you get the right driver and don't use the disk with later versions of the driver on different Macs."
-JAG says:
+The longer, more in-depth, useful answer is "Yes, provided that you get the right driver and don't use the disk with later versions of the driver on different Macs.

 >
 > As far as booting off a Zip, you need driver 4.2.
 Be sure and use a Zip